n-crespo/nvim-config/README.md

 won't fully work for you anyway)(you're better off starting your own config and stealing the chunks that you actually need), just clone the repo into your `~/.config/nvim` folder.
 If you don't know how to do that, you shouldn't be using this in the first place.

 If you're using Windows, stop.
-Use WSL and do everything from there.
-(I have tested this on Windows, and it does work, but it is significantly slower and less enjoyable to use.)
+Use WSL and be happy.